hatoo/Accepted/README.md

 A modal text editor for competitive rust programmer written with Rust.

-A primary target is in competitive programmers.
+Primary target is in competitive Rust programmers.

 So this can Rustfmt and Test run with clipboard input which is useful to competitive programming by simple command.